Brockhampton: 2018: RCA signing, removal of Ameer Vann, and Iridescence

 After Vann's removal, the collective traveled to Hawaii to regroup and rework their fourth studio album.
 During this time, the group wrote the song "Tonya".
 On June 20, the band appeared on The Tonight Show Starring Jimmy Fallon, in their late-night television debut, and their first performance since announcing Vann's departure.
 They debuted "Tonya", accompanied by guest vocalists Jazmine Sullivan, Ryan Beatty and Serpentwithfeet, as well as revealing the new title of their upcoming album, The Best Years of Our Lives.
 Following the performance the band resumed their summer tour, headlining the Agenda Festival in Long Beach, California.
 The next month the group announced a Beats 1 radio show Things We Lost in the Fire Radio, promising "new music all summer".
 The show's first episode was aired on July 6, 2018, featuring the debut of single "1999 Wildfire", released that day with an accompanying music video.
 The track features vocals by Jazze Pha.
 On July 18, the single "1998 Truman" was debuted as a part of the show's second episode.
 A music video for the track was released later that day.
 On July 27, the group released the single "1997 Diana", accompanied by a music video.
 Later that day the song was featured on the third episode of Things We Lost in the Fire Radio, alongside the unfinished track "Don't Be Famous".

 On August 26, 2018, the group announced that a new album titled Iridescence, recorded over ten days at Abbey Road Studios, would be released in September.
-On September 11, the group also announced a documentary film about the albums recording titled The Longest Summer in America.
+On September 11, the group also announced a documentary film about the album's recording titled The Longest Summer in America.
 The film was released on September 20.
 The band also announced dates of their I'll Be There Tour, which began on October 3, 2018, in Mesa, Arizona, concluding on December 6, 2018, in Las Vegas, Nevada.
 Iridescence was officially released on September 21, and included a studio version of "Tonya" without Sullivan and Beatty.
 It debuted at number one on the US Billboard 200 on September 30, 2018, becoming Brockhampton's first chart-topping album.
 In January 2019, the band received their first ever nomination for the "Best International Group" at the BRIT Awards, which took place at The O_{2} Arena on February 20, 2019.